macintux/riak-application-guide/anti-patterns.md

 Doing so can put a great deal of stress on a large cluster and can significantly impact performance.

-This is an unfortunate consequence of the underlying data model, and hopefully one that will be addressed in future versions of Riak.

 It's a rather unusual idea for someone coming from a relational mindset, but being able to algorithmically determine the key that you need for the data you want to retrieve is a major part of the Riak application story.

-## Large number of customized buckets

-We'll talk more about buckets later in this guide, but for the moment, be aware that they are dynamically-created namespaces for keys.

-One useful feature of buckets is the ability to tune read and write requests for that bucket (again, more later).

-The caveat is this: buckets are free *unless* you start tuning them.
-They're still relatively cheap, but creating thousands of customized buckets can bring Riak to a crawl.

-Bucket types with Riak 2.0 make it possible to define custom properties for large collections of buckets at little cost.

 ## Large objects